 It is vital to plan a document review since not doing so results in the following mistakes:-

-- Adopting unprofessional discovery methods leading to high costs
+• Adopting unprofessional discovery methods leads to high costs

 2. Doing Everything on Your Own

-Today, technology has revolutionized everything and the legal industry is not lagging behind.
-A senior attorney might be good at reviewing the documents but may not be good at using the new legal technology comprising of software which makes navigating the information easy.
+Today, technology has revolutionized everything, and the legal industry is not lagging behind.
+A senior attorney might be good at reviewing the documents but may not be good at using the new legal technology comprising of software that makes navigating the information easy.

 So, it is recommended to have a team where every member is equipped with the right skills in order to address the different document review tasks.